hoangduytran/blender-manual/manual/animation/shape_keys/shape_keys_panel.rst

 See :ref:`animation-shapekeys-relative-vs-absolute`.

-With absolute shape keys, the value shown for each shape in the list represents the current weight or influence of that shape in the current *Mix*.
+With relative shape keys, the value shown for each shape in the list represents the current weight or influence of that shape in the current *Mix*.

 .. container:: lead